jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/ISC2-Cloud-Security-Report-2024.md

 Our survey reveals a diverse application of security practices across different stages of the SDLC.
 Notably, 24% of respondents emphasize initial planning and analysis as the key phase for security integration, highlighting the trend towards “security by design.”
 However, a significant portion (21%) focuses on the design phase for early integration of security measures in the SDLC.
 Aligning with best practices, 16% advocate for security integration throughout all stages, underscoring the importance of a comprehensive, end-to-end security mindset.

 At which stage of the Software Development Life Cycle (SDLC) does your organization primarily begin to integrate security measures?
-*   Initial planning and analysis - 24%
+![Chart showing SDLC security integration stages]

-*   Design phase - 21%
+- Initial planning and analysis 24%
-*   Development and coding - 8%
+- Design phase 21%
-*   Testing and integration - 9%
+- Development and coding 8%
-*   Deployment/release - 4%
+- Testing and integration 9%
-*   Maintenance and operations - 5%
+- Deployment/release 4%
-*   Security is integrated - 16%
+- Maintenance and operations 5%
-*   Unsure or lack of information about the stage - 13%
+- Security is integrated 16%

-*The chart accompanying this text is a bar chart showing the distribution of where security measures are integrated in the SDLC, with the largest bar representing "Initial planning and analysis" at 24%.*
+- Unsure or lack of information about the stage 13%

 ## DevSecOps Adoption
 ©2024 Cybersecurity Insiders All Rights Reserved.